-Regulation (EU) 2023/1768 defines the categories of equipment that are subject to the conformity assessment process.
-Please see Article 4 (for equipment subject to certification), Article 5 (for equipment subject to a declaration) and Article 6 (for equipment subject to a statement of compliance).
-The regulation applies equally to equipment used within a remote tower system or a conventional tower system.
+Regulation (EU) 2023/1768 defines the categories of equipment that are subject the conformity assessment process.
+Please see Article 4 (for equipment subject to certification), Article 5 (for equipment that is subject to declaration) and Article 6 (for equipment that is subject statement of compliance).
+The regulation applies equally to equipment used within a remote tower system or equipment used within a conventional tower system.

-Does the conformity assessment framework for ATM/ANS ground equipment, including Commission Implementing Regulation (EU) 2023/1771, apply to flight procedure design (FPD) providers?
+Does the conformity assessment framework for ATM/ANS ground equipment , including Commission Implementing Regulation (EU) 2023/1771, apply to Flight Procedure Design (FPD) providers?

-ATM/ANS equipment used in support of FPD services is out of the scope of Regulation (EU) 2023/1768.
-Articles 4, 5, and 6 of that Regulation determine what ATM/ANS equipment is subject to conformity assessment.
-Equipment supporting FPD, data services (DAT) and other network functions (other than air traffic flow management (ATFM)) is not listed, and thus FPD is not within the scope of However, FPD organisations are within the scope of Regulation (EU) 2017/373.
-This includes the latest amendment to Regulation (EU) 2017/373, i.e. Regulation (EU) 2032/1771.
+ATM/ANS equipment used in support of FPD services are out of the scope of Regulation (EU) 2023/1768.
+Article 4, Article 5, and Article 6 of this regulation determines what ATM/ANS equipment is subject to the conformity assessment.
+Equipment supporting FPD, DAT and other Network Functions (other than ATFM) are not listed, and thus FPD is not in the scope of Regulation (EU)2023/1768.
+However, FPD organisations are within the scope of Regulation (EU) 2017/373.
+This includes the latest amendment of Regulation (EU) 2032/1771.
 This amendment applies to FPD in its entirety.
 Indeed, GM1 ATM/ANS.OR.A.045(g)(4) to Regulation (EU) 2017/373 is intended to explain this aspect.
-In short, point ATM/ANS.OR.A.045(g) applies to FPD, in particular its point 4, because this equipment does not fall within points 1, 2, or 3.
+In short, ATM/ANS.OR.A.045(g) applies to FPD, in particular paragraph (4), because this equipment does not fall within points (1) (2) nor (3).

-In summary, for equipment used in the provision of FPD services, the Conformity Assessment Regulation (i.e. Regulation (EU) 2023/1768) does not apply.
-However, Regulation (EU) 2017/373, as amended by Regulation (EU) 2023/1771, does apply.
+In summary, for equipment used in the provision of FPD services, the conformity assessment regulation (i.e., Regulation (EU) 2023/1768) does not apply.
+However, Regulation 2017/373, as amended by Regulation (EU) 2023/1771, does apply.

-Does a military surveillance station fall under the equipment of Regulation (EU) 2023/1768 if an air navigation service provider (ANSP) chooses to make use of the surveillance data for Air Traffic Management / Air Navigation Services (ATM/ANS) provision?
+Does a military surveillance station fall under the equipment Regulation (EU) 2023/1768 if an ANSP chooses to make use of the surveillance data for ATM/ANS provision?

-No. However, military services or equipment used for civilian purposes by an ANSP are not fully excluded from the scope of the Regulation.
+No. However, military services or equipment used for civilian purposes by an ANSP are not fully excluded from the scope of regulation.

-Article 2 of the Basic Regulation (Regulation (EU) 2018/1139) excludes from its scope ATM/ANS systems and constituents provided or made available by the military.
-However, in accordance with Article 2(5)(b) of the Basic Regulation, Member States shall ensure that those military ATM/ANS or equipment offer a level of safety and interoperability with civil systems that is as effective as that resulting from the application of the essential requirements that are laid out in the Basic Regulation.
+Article 2 of the Basic Regulation (EU) 2018/1139 excludes ATM/ANS systems and constituents provided or made available by the military from its scope.
+However, in accordance with Article 2(5)(b) of the Basic Regulation, the Member States shall ensure that those military ATM/ANS or equipment offer a level of safety and interoperability with civil systems that is as effective as that resulting from the application of the essential requirements that are laid out in the Basic Regulation.

-In other words, the military service or equipment provider is not bound by the implementing rules (i.e. Regulations (EU) 2023/1768 and 2023/1769) and is not required to apply the requirements defined in Regulation (EU) 2023/1768.
-However, Members States are required to demonstrate that military ATM/ANS or equipment provides a level of safety and interoperability that is as effective as civil systems that are developed on the basis of Regulation (EU) 2023/1768.
+In other words, the military service or equipment provider is not bound by the implementing rules (i.e., 2023/1768 and 2023/1769) and is not required to apply the requirements defined in 2023/1768.
+However, the Members States are required to demonstrate that military ATM/ANS or equipment provides a level of safety and interoperability that is as effective as civil systems that are developed on the basis of Regulation (EU) 2023/1768.
 This is in addition to assessments performed by the ATM/ANS provider and any Service Level Agreement (SLA).

-For example, this could be achieved by applying (and demonstrating compliance to) the requirements of Regulation (EU) 2023/1768.
-It could also be achieved by demonstrating that the standards and requirements used to develop the military ATM/ANS or equipment (e.g. military standards) are equivalent to the standards and requirements defined in Regulation (EU) 2023/1768.
+For example, this could be achieved by applying (and demonstrating compliance to) the requirements of 2023/1768.
+It could also be achieved by demonstrating that the standards and requirements used to develop the military ATM/ANS or equipment (e.g., military standards) are equivalent to the standards and requirements defined in 2023/1768.
 This demonstration that the equipment provides a level of safety and interoperability as effective as civil systems is to be made available, upon request, to any civil ANSP intending to make use of the military equipment in the provision of their services.